 Images courtesy of Ballast Point Brewing Company

-In 2008, Ballast Point (the iconic brewery that celebrated its twenty-fifth anniversary last year) released perhaps its most recognizable beer, the one that created buzz not only in San Diego, but also the rest of the country: Sculpin IPA.
+In 2008, Ballast Point (the iconic brewery that celebrated its twenty-fifth anniversary last year) released perhaps its most recognizable beer, the one that created a buzz not only in San Diego but also the rest of the country: Sculpin IPA.

 Today, when most people think of Ballast Point, they think of Sculpin.

 Perhaps poetically, the recipe for Sculpin came from a couple of homebrewers, a direct nod to Ballast Point’s homebrewing heritage.
-George Cautalin and Doug Duffield had been consistently winning homebrewing awards for their IPA recipes around San Diego.
-When they compared methods, they found a hop bill with very similar ingredients.
-Combined with 25-year Ballast Point veteran Colby Chandler’s own IPA formula, the three brewed a six-barrel batch of beer with Amarillo and Simcoe hops they planned to debut at a local watering hole called O’Brien’s.
+George Cautalin and Doug Duffield consistently won homebrewing awards for their IPA recipes around San Diego.
+When comparing methods, they found a hop bill with similar ingredients.
+Combined with twenty-five-year Ballast Point veteran Colby Chandler’s own IPA formula, the three brewed a six-barrel batch of beer with Amarillo and Simcoe hops they planned to debut at a local watering hole called O’Brien’s.

 “We were going to brew a one-off never to be brewed again, but the hook stuck,” said Chandler.